 What Is Breastfeeding?

 Breastfeeding is the most incredible gift that a mother can give to her child.
 Breast milk is a life source for little ones, it is a primary source of nutrients for new ones.
-It is also called nursing, the process of feeding human breastmilk to a child, either directly from the breast or by pumping out the milk from the breast and bottle feeding it to the infant.
+It is also called nursing, the process of feeding human breastmilk to a child, either directly from the breast or by pumping out the milk from the breast and bottle-feeding it to the infant.
 It decreases the risk of respiratory tract infections and diarrhea for the baby, both in developing and developed countries.
-The common breastfeeding positions include a cradle, cross-cradle, football or clutch, side-lying using a modified cradle, laid-back breastfeeding.
+The common breastfeeding positions include a cradle, cross-cradle, football, or clutch, side-lying using a modified cradle, and laid-back breastfeeding.
 Want to learn about how to make breastmilk fattier?
 Keep on reading.

 What Is Breastmilk?